deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 Conclusion
 ---
 This was an extremely challenging and rewarding task.
 Browser exploitation has been a thorn in my side for a long time, and I am very glad I now understand the basics.
 I do not yet know what is in my future, but if it is close to this level of complexity (I, at least, thought it was complex) I should be in for a treat!
 It is 4 a.m., so I am signing off now.
+Here is the final [exploit on my GitHub](https://github.com/connormcgarr/Exploit-Development/blob/master/Browser/CVE-2019-0567.html).

 Peace, love, and positivity :-)